armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 * Your Spinnaker is up and running
 * Your Spinnaker was installed and configured via Operator or Halyard
-* If you're using Operator, you have a access to run `kubectl` commands against the cluster where Spinnaker is installed.
+* **Operator**: you have access to run `kubectl` commands against the cluster where Spinnaker is installed.
 If you're using Halyard, you have access to it
 * You have permissions to create IAM roles using IAM policies and permissions, in all relevant AWS accounts
   * You should also be able to set up cross-account trust relationships between IAM roles.
 * If you want to add the IAM Role to Spinnaker via an Access Key/Secret Access Key, you have permissions to create an IAM User